1960/Cypress Real Estate Guide

 The 1960/Cypress area, a sprawling and dynamic suburban region in northwest Harris County, offers a compelling blend of residential comfort and modern convenience.
 Situated along the historic Farm to Market Road 1960, this area has grown from a quiet rural expanse into a bustling hub of communities.
 Its strategic location provides straightforward access to major employment centers like the Energy Corridor and Downtown Houston via highways such as U.S. 290 and State Highway 249, making it a practical choice for many professionals.

 Prospective residents should note that the 1960/Cypress area is characterized by its diversity in housing, lifestyle, and costs.
 The region is a patchwork of numerous subdivisions, each with its own distinct character, amenities, and price points.
 Life here is decidedly suburban, requiring vehicle dependency for most errands and commutes.
-The community standards are largely upheld by active HOAs, which contributes to well-maintained neighborhoods but also means adherence to specific property guidelines and payment of annual dues.
+Community standards are largely upheld by active HOAs, which contributes to well-maintained neighborhoods but also means adherence to specific property guidelines and payment of annual dues for upkeep of the common areas.

 Overview of 1960/Cypress Neighborhood